folbricht/routedns/doc/configuration.md

 - `resolvers` - Array of upstream resolvers, only one is supported.
 - `cache-size` - Max number of responses to cache.
 Defaults to 0 which means no limit.
 Optional
 - `cache-negative-ttl` - TTL (in seconds) to apply to responses without a SOA.
 Default: 60.
 Optional
+- `cache-rcode-max-ttl` - Map of RCODE to max TTL (in seconds) to use for records based on the status code regardless of SOA.
+Response codes are given in their numerical form: 0 = NOERROR, 1 = FORMERR, 2 = SERVFAIL, 3 = NXDOMAIN, ...
+See [rfc2929#section-2.3](https://tools.ietf.org/html/rfc2929#section-2.3) for a more complete list.
+For example `{1 = 60, 3 = 60}` would set a limit on how long FORMERR or NXDOMAIN responses can be cached.
 - `cache-answer-shuffle` - Specifies a method for changing the order of cached A/AAAA answer records.
 Possible values `random` or `round-robin`.
 Defaults to static responses if not set.
 - `cache-harden-below-nxdomain` - Return NXDOMAIN for domain queries if the parent domain has a cached NXDOMAIN.
 See [RFC8020](https://tools.ietf.org/html/rfc8020).
 - `cache-flush-query` - A query name (FQDN with trailing `.`) that if received from a client will trigger a cache flush (reset).
 Inactive if not set.
 Simple way to support flushing the cache by sending a pre-defined query name of any type.
 If successful, the response will be empty.
 The query will not be forwarded upstream by the cache.